7 Best Automated Reporting Tools: Features, Pros & Cons (2025)

 Let’s see how exactly.

-- Share: Send reports as live links, PDFs, Excel files, or automated emails.
-Need to integrate with BigQuery or Looker Studio?
-No problem, Whatagraph’s got you covered.
+- Share reports as live links, PDFs, Excel spreadsheets, or automated emails.
+Transfer your data to BigQuery data warehouse or Looker Studio.

 But does it check all the boxes you’re looking for?
 Let’s take a look.